Politics of Gabon

-Politics of Gabon takes place in a framework of a republic whereby the President of Gabon is head of state and in effect, also the head of government, since he appoints the prime minister and his cabinet.
-The government is divided into three branches: the Executive headed by the prime minister (although previously grabbed by the president), the legislative that is formed by the two chambers of parliament.
-The judicial branch, like other two branches, is technically independent and equal to other three branches, although in practice, since its judges are appointed by the president, it is beholden to the same president.
-Since independence the party system is dominated by the conservative Gabonese Democratic Party.
+The politics of Gabon takes place in a framework of a republic whereby the president of Gabon is head of state and in effect, also the head of government, since he appoints the prime minister and his cabinet.
+The government is divided into three branches: the executive headed by the prime minister (although previously held by the president), the legislative which is formed by the two chambers of parliament, and the judicial branch.
+The judicial branch is technically independent and equal to the two other branches, although in practice, since the president appoints its judges, it is beholden to the same president.
+Since independence, the party system has been dominated by the conservative Gabonese Democratic Party.